oracle-livelabs/security/ebs-sso-identity-domains/configure/configure.md

 2. Configure **EBS Asserter Server**
 3. Create the **Confidential Application** under **Identity Domain**

+## Prerequisites

+Once the **Stack2- Configure.zip** is downloaded, unzip the zip file and replace the the content of the **.pem** files (ebs.pem and ebsasserter.pem) with your respective content of the private key.

 ## Task 1: Deploy the Configuration Stack via Resource Manager